mernst/uwisdom/Programs.md

 To prevent IntelliJ from using wildcard imports, you must do *both* of the following:

 * Click on the Settings "wrench" icon on the toolbar, open "Imports" under "Code Style", and check the "Use single class import" selection.
-* go to Preferences (⌘ + , on macOS / Ctrl + Alt + S on Windows and Linux) > Editor > Code Style > Java > Imports tab set Class count to use import with '*' and Names count to use static import with '*' to a higher value.
+* go to Preferences (⌘ + , on macOS / <kbd>Ctrl + Alt + S</kbd> on Windows and Linux) > Editor > Code Style > Java > Imports tab set Class count to use import with '*' and Names count to use static import with '*' to a higher value.
 Any value over 99 seems to work fine.

 ## VMware